 180 S. McCadden Place, Los Angeles, California 90004

-Judy lived in this house from 1935 until early 1939.
+Judy lived in this house from late 1935 until early 1939.
 It’s in a neighborhood which was considered to be a respectable waystation for actors and actresses who hadn’t quite made it or were on the verge of making it.
 Zillow says that the house has five bedrooms, three bathrooms, and was last sold in 1988 for $825,000, which, nowadays, would be a steal for this area.

 1231 Stone Canyon Road, Bel Air, California 90077

 Judy and her mother had this house custom-designed after it became clear that Judy was going to be a star, and Judy called it home from 1939 to 1941.
 I like this one and the McCadden house best of all of Judy’s addresses, because they’re cozy and not ostentatiously huge.
 This house has five bedrooms, six bathrooms, and an expansive backyard with a swimming pool and writer’s cabin.
 It’s been well-cared for over the decades, and about five years ago heiress Stephanie Booth Murray flipped the house after giving it a major spruce.
 Apparently, Quincy Jones and Marvin Gaye have both rented the house as well, but there’s no confirmation of that.

 Judy very briefly lived in this house following her marriage to her first husband, David Rose in 1941.
 David was a quiet sort and a train aficionado, even running a scaled-down version at home, affectionately called the Gar-Rose Railroad.
 Unfortunately, the commute to M-G-M was too long to be practical, so the couple bought a house in Bel Air close by Judy’s former Stone Canyon home.
 Rose held on to this property, however, and lived here until his death in 1990.
 The house has four bedrooms, five-and-a-half baths and recently sold for $5.3M.
 Rose’s train track still follows the border of the lot.